-Many things can be improved only by taking very small.
-And many things require great amount of work, money and goodwill.
-Also, many small things bring in much greater advantages.
+Many things can be improved with small effort.
+Transparency brings s*itloads of good.
 If this site inspires even few others to share, it's already a good start.

 One of the central themes at Futurice is transparency.
 We can't build the best workplace in the Finland by not being open and honest.
 It really counts.